 This is where we start focusing more on descending prowess rather than high climbing efficiency.
 An All-Mountain bike kind of does what it says on the tin – you can ride all types of terrain comfortably on one of these bikes.
 They are designed to be a jack-of-all-trades, allowing you to feel confident hitting technical terrain at pace, while still being able to pedal back to the top.

 “Enduro” references the discipline of Enduro racing – big days on the bike with racing across multiple stages/trails.
 You’re only timed on the descending – and the trails tend to be on the more technical side, favouring those with more advanced downhill skills.
 Enduro bikes are designed with this type of riding in mind.
+They’re also a great choice for bike park riding, if you don’t want to have a dedicated park/downhill bike.

-Head angles start getting slacker, and suspension travel longer (Usually the 160-180mm range), meaning climbing may start feeling slightly more sluggish but most would say it’s a fair trade for the confidence you’ll find when pointing back down the hill.
+Head angles start getting slacker, and suspension travel longer (Usually the 160-180mm range), meaning climbing may start feeling slightly more sluggish, but most would say it’s a fair trade for the confidence you’ll find when pointing back down the hill.

 The lines can get somewhat blurred between Trail, All-Mountain and Enduro bikes.
 Some brands also no longer use the term “All-Mountain”, though Enduro bikes tend to be even further biased towards the downhill sections and ready to tackle the gnarliest terrain.